Your browser version is no longer supported. Please consider updating.

 The Lower East Side houses a combination of tenement-style buildings, chic boutiques, trendy bars, and upscale apartments, making it an ideal backdrop for any creative project!
-You'll also find plenty of outdoor spaces and upper-level lofts bathed with natural light overlooking famous city attractions.
+In Los Angeles, you'll find plenty of outdoor spaces and upper-level lofts bathed with natural light overlooking famous city attractions.

-Like most cities across the country, photographers consider New York their stomping grounds; many resources, including diverse studio spaces, are available to creatives working on all kinds of photo shoots.
+Photographers consider bustling cities like these their stomping grounds; a wealth of resources, including diverse studio spaces, is available to creatives working on all kinds of photo shoots.
 If you want the best portrait photography or video shoot backdrops that fit within your budget, browse Giggster's carefully curated listings to find photo studio venues in many terrific cities.

-It could be you are working on a commercial shoot and want to produce branding photos for a digital campaign.
-You may be taking engagement photos or headshots or wish to document a special event.
-Giggster can help you find photo studio venues in New York, cities across the USA, and other countries.
+It could be that you are working on a commercial shoot and want to produce branding photos for a digital campaign.
+You may be taking engagement photos or headshots, or wish to document a special event.
+Giggster can help you find photo studio venues in New York and cities across the USA.
 Explore our 10000 listings to locate the best photo studios for rent.

 You can rent video, podcast, and photography studios on Giggster.
-A rental photo studio with lighting equipment, cameras, changeable backdrops, and possibly a photographer on standby is the perfect backdrop for headshots, editorials, and themed photo shoots.
+A rental photo studio with lighting equipment, cameras, and changeable backdrops is the perfect backdrop for headshots, editorials, and themed photo shoots.

 Do you want to create a personalized photography studio in a location with a minimalist vibe, concrete floors, large windows, high ceilings, and lots of natural light?
 An empty warehouse is the perfect space, with ample space for multiple sets and equipment setups.